Academic - Director

 Neil is involved in the teaching of the MSc in African Studies and also teaches and supervises graduate students in the Institute of Social and Cultural Anthropology.
 Neil has been involved in a wide range of research, mostly focused on the anthropology and history of East Africa and its diaspora.
 He has been working on a project examining the Somali-dominated Nairobi estate of Eastleigh as part of the Oxford Diasporas Programme team, exploring the historical and cultural underpinnings of Eastleigh’s diaspora-driven economy.

-University Lecturer in African History
+Associate Professor in African History

 I joined the African Studies Centre in 2013: I am a historian and my time is divided equally between the Centre and the Faculty of History.
 I studied at the universities of Westminster, London and Sheffield, and I have taught at the universities of Pretoria, Keele, Sheffield Hallam and Sheffield.
 I previously worked for a number of non-governmental organisations, including Save the Children.

-University Lecturer in the Social Anthropology of Africa
+Associate Professor in Social Anthropology of Africa

 I joined the African Studies Centre in 2005-06.
 I am a social anthropologist and my post is a joint appointment with the Institute of Social Anthropology.
 I studied at Oxford, Manchester and SOAS, and previously taught at the universities of Edinburgh and Sussex.